 His achievements: In 2009 he established what is currently the most difficult climbing route, “La Dura Dura” (9b+), in the climbing region of Oliana in Catalonia.
 In 2015, he was the first to master the “El Bon Combat” (9b/9b+) in the Cova de L’ocell region near Barcelona, Catalonia – one of the most technically demanding routes in the world.
 In 2013 he repeated “La Dura Dura” (9b+) after Adam Ondra’s first ascent.
 Current project: “Le Blond” (9c?) route in Oliana, Catalonia.
 Chris Sharma’s sponsors include Red Bull and Petzl.

-Innsbruck, Austria native David Lama (*August 4, 1990) is a sports climber, alpinist – and son of a Nepalese mountain guide.
+Innsbruck, Austria native David Lama (*August 4, 1990 - †April 16, 2019) was a sports climber, alpinist – and son of a Nepalese mountain guide.
 The world’s exceptional talent was discovered at the age of five by Peter Habeler during a climbing course.

 In 2006, he was the first athlete ever to win both the bouldering and lead world cup, and was also the youngest World Cup winner in history.
 He’s dedicated his career to mountaineering.
 In 2012, he succeeded in the first free ascent of the Cerro Torre (Patagonia) via the “Compressor” route (8a).

 The film on the ascent (‘Cerro Torre – Not the Ghost of a Chance’) caused a stir because new supports needed to be installed for the filming.
-Other first ascent: Moose’s Tooth in Alaska via the “Bird of Prey” route (6a, M7+, 90°, A2).
-His sponsors are: Mammut, Gore-Tex, La Sportiva, Glorify, Kästle, and Leki.
+Other first ascent: Moose’s Tooth in Alaska via the “Bird of Prey” route (6a, M7+, 90°, A2), Lunag Ri in Nepal.
+His sponsors were: The North Face, Glorify, Kästle and Leki.

-Hansjörg Auer (*February 18, 1984) is known above all for his free solo ascent of the “Path Through the Fish” route (7b+, 850 m, 37 SL) on the south face of the Marmolada in the Dolomites.
+Hansjörg Auer (*February 18, 1984 - †April 16, 2019) was known above all for his free solo ascent of the “Path Through the Fish” route (7b+, 850 m, 37 SL) on the south face of the Marmolada in the Dolomites.
 The typically two-day tour only took him two hours and 55 minutes – with a preparation period of just five hours the day before.

 Starting in 2004, he pulled off first ascents and repetitions on various expeditions, including in Patagonia, Pakistan, and the Yosemite Valley.
 Achievements include “Eternal Flame” on the Trango Towers in Karakoram, Pakistan.
 He ended his professional career as a sports and math teacher to begin his climbing career in 2009.
-Partners and sponsors include The North Face, Edelrid, Garmin, La Sportiva, and Komperdell Bergstöcke.
+Partners and sponsors included The North Face, Smith Optics, Garmin und Komperdell Bergstöcke.

 In 2014, Alex Honnold climbed the route “El Sendero Luminoso” (7c+) near Monterrey, Mexico, free solo – a 15-pitch tour.
 He received the Piolet d’Or in 2014 for “The Fitz Traverse” (4,000 vertical Hm, 7a, C1, 65°), Patagonia, which he championed in five days together with Tommy Caldwell.
 He broke off his studies at the University of Berkeley to climb.
 He lives in his van to this day.
 His sponsors include: La Sportiva, The North Face, Black Diamond, Goal Zero.